saurabh-hirani/posts/aws-security-groups-canned-explore/README.md

   where `RuleIpRangeStatus in ('public-other')` catches rules from unknown public IPs i.e. IPs which do not fall in these categories:

   - public-org - IP Addresses present in [./ip-addrs/org.json](./ip-addrs/org.json)
-  - private-vpc - IP addresses from private and non-default VPCs
+  - private-vpc - IP addresses from private and non-default VPCs.
-  - private-default_vpc - Same as above but
+  - private-default_vpc - Same as above but.
-  - public-aws - AWS public IPs
+  - public-aws - AWS public IPs.
+  - public-0.0.0.0 - open the world.

   Remember that time when you added a security group rule for port 22 for your ISP's public IP but forgot to delete it?
 This catches that.